About Wondering Steps

 To learn more about the tech platform that powers this publication, visit Substack.com.

-When I got David to read this through whilst we were on a video call (after I’d already hit ‘publish’.
+When I got D to read this through whilst we were on a video call (after I’d already hit ‘publish’.
 I’d tried to ask him before it went live but he was asleep and not answering my calls! lol), he started laughing.
 He reckons this makes him sound much younger than he really is.
 I reckon it makes him sound much younger than ME, which he is.
 So, to be clear, he is a fully legal adult human.
 Twelve years younger, if anyone cares.
 (Me.
 I care.
 Insert the ‘this is fine’ dog meme.)